 If selected, Alternative 1, the No Action Alternative, would prevent the applicant from acquiring the proper permits and the subsequent collection of seismic data on the OCS.
-The information would not be available to industry and government to assist in their evaluation of offshore oil and gas resources, geologic hazards, or potential renewable energy sites in a particular area.
-Alternative 1 would not result in any impacts to the environmental resources analyzed in Chapter 3; however, it does not meet the underlying purpose and need.
+If the survey is not deployed, the opportunity for Murphy to efficiently and expeditiously develop their lease may be forfeited.
+Alternative 1 would not result in any impacts to the environmental resources analyzed in Chapter 3, but it does not meet the underlying purpose and need.

-If selected, Alternative 2 would allow for the collection of seismic data, as requested in the application, but would not include any additional conditions of approval or monitoring measures applied by BOEM or NMFS.
-Alternative 2 meets the underlying purpose and need of the proposed action but could cause unacceptable impacts to the environmental resources analyzed, as described in Chapter 3 (e.g., hearing loss in marine mammals, injuries to marine mammals and sea turtles from vessel strikes, potential damages to unknown cultural resources and benthic resources on the seafloor).
+If selected, Alternative 2 would allow for the collection of seismic data as requested in the plan, but would not include any additional conditions of approval or monitoring measures applied by BOEM or NMFS.
+Alternative 2 meets the underlying purpose and need of the proposed action but could cause unacceptable impacts to the environmental resources analyzed, as described in Chapter 3 (e.g., hearing loss in marine mammals, injuries to marine mammals and sea turtles from vessel strikes).
 Alternative 2 would not require the implementation of conditions of approval and monitoring measures developed by BOEM, in coordination with NMFS, to limit the potential for lethal and sublethal impacts to marine mammals and sea turtles.

-Alternative 3 is the Preferred Alternative, based on the analysis of potential impacts to resources described in Chapter 3, because it meets the underlying purpose and need, and also implements conditions of approval and monitoring measures that adequately limit or negate potential impacts.
-Implementation of these standard mitigation and monitoring measures was assumed as part of the analysis in the NMFS 2020 Endangered Species Act (ESA) Section 7 Biological Opinion (BO), and NMFS 2021 Amended ITS and BOEM is committed to requiring their implementation.
-NMFS provided a response to the Step-Down Review of L22-015 Amendment on May 18, 2023, in that with implementation of the conditions of approval and monitoring measures below, the proposed action is within the scope of NMFS effects analysis considered for the most recent BO (as amended).
+Alternative 3 is the Preferred Alternative, based on the analysis of potential impacts to resources described in Chapter 3, because it meets the underlying purpose and need and also implements conditions of approval and monitoring requirements that adequately limit or negate potential impacts.
+Implementation of these standard conditions of approval and monitoring measures was assumed as part of the analysis in the NMFS 2020 Endangered Species Act (ESA) Section 7 Biological Opinion (BO) and NMFS 2021 Amended ITS, and BOEM is committed to requiring their implementation.
+NMFS provided a response to the Step-Down Review of A-00034 on October 26, 2023, in that with implementation of the conditions of approval and monitoring measures below, the proposed activities are within the scope of NMFS effects analysis considered for the most recent BO (as amended).
 The conditions of approval and monitoring measures were identified and will need to be imposed to provide further protection for marine mammals per NMFS 2021 Incidental Take Regulations (Federal Register, 2021a) (see Chapter 3.2).
-The G&G activities proposed will provide Chevron with sufficiently accurate data to determine the location, extent, and properties of potential hydrocarbon resources.
+The ancillary activities proposed will provide Murphy with sufficiently accurate data to determine the location, extent, and properties of potential hydrocarbon resources.
 Additionally, the collected data supports BOEM's regulatory and oversight responsibilities while promoting the development of hydrocarbon resources, potentially resulting in increased royalty income as well as energy resources for the United States.